ktuukkan/marine-api/doc/readme.txt

 SOURCE CODE

-The source code for Java Marine API is freely available in project's SVN repository.
-See URLs below and project page at SourceForge.net for more info.
+Java Marine API source code is freely available in project's SVN repository.
+See below URLs and project homepage at SourceForge.net for more info.

 SVN browsing and GNU tarball downloads:
 <http://marineapi.svn.sourceforge.net/viewvc/marineapi/>